This article explains everything you need to know about the Raspberry Pi camera autofocus.

 The logic to fix the issues is simple:

-If the official Raspberry Pi cameras don’t have a focus motor and a control system, then we build variants that do.
+For those Pi cameras that don’t have a focus motor and a control system, then we build variants that do.

 Let’s break down the two unmet prerequisites one by one.